-- Logging is activated. - The prerequisite is that you assign the Access Control List in the Network Security > ACL > Assignment dialog to a VLAN or port.
-The device registers in the log file, in an interval of 30 s, how many times it applied the deny rule - to IP data packets. unmarked (default setting) Logging is deactivated.
+marked Logging is active.
+The prerequisite is that you assign the Access Control List in the Network Security > ACL > Assignment dialog to a VLAN or port.
+The device registers in the log file, in an interval of 30 s, how many times it applied the deny rule to IP data packets.

+unmarked (default setting) Logging is inactive.